phetsims/phet-info/deployment-info/sim_deployment.md

  - Change the permissions of `authorized_keys` so it is not group writable: `chmod g-w authorized_keys`

 ## Shortcut for dev deployment:
-If you are working in master, would like to release a dev version by updating the dev number, and your working copy is clean then you can use `grunt next-dev`.
+If you are working in master, would like to release a dev version by updating the dev number, and your working copy is clean then you can use `grunt deploy-next-dev`.
 This will run a trial build and if there are any lint or build errors the process will halt.
 If there are no lint or build errors, package.json will be updated with the next version number and the simulation will be built and deployed.

 ## Step 1.
 Set up the codebase
 * **DEV**: Dev deploys are often made from master using `pull-all.sh` in `chipper/bin`, but you can use code from branches if you wish